jcdm/recursive-grab/README.md

 recursive-grab
 ============

-MODX snippet for getting the value of a TV recursively, and optionally using a fallback document/tv combination.
+MODX snippet for getting the value of a TV recursively (checking through parents until a value is found), and optionally using a fallback document/tv combination.

 Usage